azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 AKS needs a separate Service Principal to run correctly.
 There is an [enhancement request](https://github.com/terraform-providers/terraform-provider-azurerm/issues/16) to add this in to the provider, but in the meantime you'll have to do it via the Azure CLI.
 However, you should be able to to the RBAC role assignment to the new resource group.

-Add in an AKS cluster:
+Add in a single node AKS cluster:

 * Single node
 * Set the size to B1ms VM